 Crossing the rolling tussock lands, pass through Mossburn, the deer capital of New Zealand.
 Continue north through lush Southland countryside towards Lake Wakatipu.
 The road now hugs the lake edge and the Remarkable mountain range towers over your approach to Queenstown, the adventure capital of New Zealand.

+Enjoy a quintessential Kiwi experience, a delicious gourmet BBQ buffet meal and a farm demonstration in a stunning lakeside setting.
+Take in the stunning views of Lake Wakatipu and its surroundings as you cruise across the lake to the historic Walter Peak high country farm aboard the TSS Earnslaw Steamship.
 Enjoy the ambience of the heart of the stately homestead while your Colonel’s Homestead Restaurant chef prepares a gourmet BBQ dinner.
 Your seasonal menu includes an extensive selection of local New Zealand produce, including succulent meats and a selection of delicious vegetables and salads.
-Complete your meal with your choice of delicious desserts, New Zealand cheeses, tea and coffee.
+Complete your meal with your choice of delicious desserts, New Zealand cheeses, tea, and coffee.
+After dinner, watch the farm dogs in action with a sheep-herding demonstration and say hello to the other farm animals.
+Finally, cruise home under the southern stars and enjoy the fresh night air as the lights of Queenstown draw ever closer.

 Your accommodation: Scenic Suites Queenstown

 Scenic Suites Queenstown offers guests exquisite style, comfort and spectacular views over Lake Wakatipu and the Southern Alps.
-The hotel prides itself on its four star hospitality that will make your stay in Queenstown even more memorable.
+The hotel prides itself on its 4-star hospitality that will make your stay in Queenstown even more memorable.Driving distance and time (approximate) for this leg: 166 kms / 103 miles : 2.0 hours

 Well-known as New Zealand's ‘adventure capital’, Queenstown is home to a range of adventures, from the world's first and most famous bungy jumps to jet boat thrills, white-water rafting, and skydiving.
 However, Queenstown offers far more than a fast-paced, action-packed holiday.
-Settled on the shores of beautiful Lake Wakatipu beneath a soaring panorama of the Remarkables Mountain Range, this alpine town is surrounded by a plethora of historic, gastronomic, and scenic wonders.
+Settled on the shores of beautiful Lake Wakatipu beneath a soaring panorama of the Remarkables Mountain Range, this alpine town is surrounded by many historic, gastronomic, and scenic wonders.
 Take a stroll through the beautiful lakefront parks and gardens, browse through market stalls on weekends, dine in wonderful al-fresco restaurants, or ride on the 100-year-old historic Steamship - TSS Earnslaw to Walter Peak Station.
 Take the Queenstown Gondola up to Bob's Peak and soak up the panoramic views of the magnificent lake and mountain ranges.
-And after all of that, if you do want the adrenaline rush, Queenstown is known for taking your pick from the Shotover Jet, Canyon Swing, Zipline, Luge, or Heli-ski.
+Steamer Wharf is full of delicious eateries and the O'Connells Pavillion is great for a spot of shopping.
+And after all of that, if you do want the adrenaline rush, Queenstown is known for taking your pick from the Shotover Jet, Canyon Swing, Zipline, Luge, or Heli-hike.

 Shotover Jet is the only company permitted to operate in the Shotover River Canyons.
 It's a thrilling ride!
 Skim past rocky outcrops at close range in your Shotover Jet 'Big Red', as you twist and turn through the narrow canyons at breathtaking speeds.
 And a major highlight - hold tight for the world-famous Shotover Jet full 360-degree spins!

 Experience a tasting journey through three of Central Otago’s incredibly scenic and varying wine sub-regions; Gibbston, Bannockburn and Cromwell.
 Visit three boutique vineyards, tasting their unique cool climate wines and discover why the Central Otago region has become world-renowned in its own right.
+Indulge at a fourth vineyard restaurant for a platter-style lunch, savouring the finest and freshest produce, accompanied with a wine flight.

 There will also be an opportunity to retrace history when you stroll through the charming historical settlement of Old Cromwell.